oss-review-toolkit/ort/README.md

 ### PostgreSQL Storage

-To use a database for storing scan results, you need PostgreSQL in at least version 9.4, and a configuration like the
+To use PostgreSQL for storing scan results you need at least version 9.4, create a database with the `client_encoding` set to `UTF8`, and a configuration like the following:
-following:

 ```hocon
 ort {